 The Connection Nobody Talks About

-Here’s something we wish more people knew: gum health affects way more than your mouth.
+Your dentist in Rockville, MD, wishes more people knew that gum health affects way more than your mouth.

 Research has shown links between untreated gum disease and heart disease, diabetes complications, and even pregnancy outcomes.
 Your mouth isn’t separate from the rest of your body.
 It’s all connected.
 So when we help you get your gums healthy, we’re not just saving your smile.
 We’re supporting your overall health too.